 What disrupts the gut microbiome?

 The microbiome, the intricate ecosystem of trillions of microorganisms living in and on our bodies, plays a fundamental role in our overall health.
 These microbes aid in everything from digestion and nutrient absorption to immunity and mental health.
 However, this delicate balance can be disrupted by various lifestyle and environmental factors.
-Here, we dive into ten key factors that can disrupt your microbiome and offer strategies for preserving its balance.
+Here, we dive into ten key factors that can cause gut dysbiosis and offer strategies for preserving the gut microbiome.

 1. Antibiotics Use